 We are seeking the active support of Commonwealth governments for the Commonwealth Scholarship and Fellowship Plan (CSFP) itself, and for expansion of the CSFP Endowment Fund which funds the Queen Elizabeth Commonwealth Scholarships.
 Please contact email@example.com for more details.

 When am I likely to hear back regarding the outcome of my application?

-The timing of when you will hear the outcome of your application will depend on the application cycle you have applied in.
+The timing of when you will hear back with the outcome of your application will depend on the application cycle you have applied for.

-Cycle 1 applicants for courses starting in July-October should receive the outcome of their application by July of the year of award.
+Cycle 1 applicants (courses starting in July-October) : July of the year of award.

-Cycle 2 applicants for courses starting in January-February should receive the outcome of their application by the October prior to the start of award.
+Cycle 2 applicants (courses starting in January-February): October prior to the start of award.